aws-samples/amazon-workmail-lambda-templates/workmail-update-email/README.md

 # Amazon WorkMail Update Email
 This application enables you to add a customized disclaimer and footer in the body of emails as they are being sent or received.

 Specifically, email messages sent from an external email address to your organization are updated with a disclaimer and footer.
-The subject of the email is also prefixed with text **"External Email"**.
+The subject of the email can also be prefixed with custom text, such as **"External Email"**.
 These set of features ensure that users in your organization are aware of emails originating from outside your organization.

 ![Screenshot](Image.png)